Lettings policy

 • to contribute to the delivery of other council strategies and priorities

-• to assist local people remain in or move to a particular locality of the city, for example, by giving preference for a proportion of lettings to customers with a local connection to the area
+• to assist local people to remain in or move within the city, for example, by introducing local connection and residence requirements to the qualification criteria

-• to assist in the creation of sustainable communities by applying the Qualification Criteria and reduced preference
+• to assist in the creation of sustainable communities by applying the qualification criteria and reduced preference provisions where appropriate.

 • to support the culture of ‘Rent First’ in council housing